syntaxSizer/Geckozila/README.md

-This repo will be used to store java algorithm solution
+This repo will be used to store java,js,python algorithm solution